lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![Package created](images/extension-created.png)

-Our pipeline decorator is ready, it's no time to publish it to our organization.
-It will be covered in the second part on this article.
+Our pipeline decorator is ready, it's now time to publish it to our organization.
+This will be covered in the second part of this article.

 ## Part 2: Deploy your decorator, validate it, and enhance it

 ### Create a publisher account

-Since Azure DevOps Services is a SaaS offering, the only way to customize your organization is to install extensions but these extensions have to come from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops).
-In our case, we need to publish our pipeline decorator on this marketplace (which is an extension) but do so, we need to do it under a publisher name even if, as we'll see later, nobody except our organization will be able to see/install our extension.
+Since Azure DevOps Services is a SaaS offering, the only way to customize your organization is to install extensions but these extensions must come from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/azuredevops).
+In our case, we need to publish our pipeline decorator on this marketplace (which is an extension) but to do so, we need to release it under a publisher name even if, as we'll see later, nobody except our organization will be able to see/install our extension.

 > Publisher account is only required if you plan to install your extension to Azure DevOps Services (SaaS version).
 On Azure DevOps Server (on-premises), the standalone VSIX file is sufficient.

-Go to the [management portal](https://marketplace.visualstudio.com/manage) which should ask you to create your publisher account.
-Be aware that the  user with who you create the publisher account is important, as this account would also need to be an administrator of your Azure DevOps organization
+For that, go to the [management portal](https://marketplace.visualstudio.com/manage) which should ask you to create your publisher account.
+Be aware that the  user with whom you create the publisher account is important, as this account would also need to be an administrator of your Azure DevOps organization

 > During the creation of my publisher, I discovered that my ID was used already.
 The existing publisher was created using another account when I was younger.
-I tried to delete the existing publisher without success until I discovered a clean solution which I [documented here](https://lgmorand.github.io/blog/delete-publisher).
+I tried to delete the existing publisher without success until I discovered a proper solution which I [documented here](https://lgmorand.github.io/blog/delete-publisher).

 ### Upload your extension

 It's now time to upload our extension on the marketplace.
-For that you need:
+For that, you need:

 - the generated extension (*.vsix)
 - ensuring the ID contained in its manifest (vss-extension.json) matches exactly the name of the publisher account you just created